-Susan Moore is AMD’s Corporate Vice President of Public Affairs, and is a former chairwoman of Information Technology Industry Council (ITI).
+Susan Moore is AMD’s Corporate Vice President of Public Affairs and is a former chairwoman of Information Technology Industry Council (ITI).
+Susan was named a 2019 "Woman Worth Watching" by Profiles in Diversity Journal and she serves on the boards of ITI; as CEO alternate to the U.S. Semiconductor Industry Association; Austin Community Foundation; Austin Chamber of Commerce; and Lifeworks.
 Her postings are her own opinions and may not represent AMD’s positions, strategies or opinions.
 Links to third party sites are provided for convenience and unless explicitly stated, AMD is not responsible for the contents of such linked sites and no endorsement is implied.

-This blog contains forward-looking statements concerning Advanced Micro Devices, Inc. (AMD) including, but not limited to, that AMD is on track to deliver 25x more energy in its mobile computing processors by the year 2020 , which are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
+This blog contains forward-looking statements concerning Advanced Micro Devices, Inc. (AMD) including, but not limited to, features, functionality, availability, timing, deployment and expectations of an EPYC™ and Radeon™ based exascale system, which are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are commonly identified by words such as "would," "may," "expects," "believes," "plans," "intends," "projects" and other terms with similar meaning.
 Investors are cautioned that the forward-looking statements in this blog are based on current beliefs, assumptions and expectations, speak only as of the date of this blog and involve risks and uncertainties that could cause actual results to differ materially from current expectations.
 Such statements are subject to certain known and unknown risks and uncertainties, many of which are difficult to predict and generally beyond AMD's control, that could cause actual results and other future events to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
-Investors are urged to review in detail the risks and uncertainties in AMD's Securities and Exchange Commission filings, including but not limited to AMD's Quarterly Report on Form 10-Q for the quarter ended September 30, 2017.
+Investors are urged to review in detail the risks and uncertainties in AMD's Securities and Exchange Commission filings, including but not limited to AMD's Quarterly Report on Form 10-Q for the quarter ended March 30, 2019.